metamorph-inc/openmeta-mms/docs/doc/11-resultsbrowser/02-pettab.md

 **Open Selected in Visualizer**

-This button will launch the visualizer with selected dataset(s).
+This button will launch the visualizer with selected (checked) dataset(s).
 If more than one is selected it will attempt to merge them.
 If none are selected, it will launch the highlighted dataset.

 ### PET Details Pane